PREMRAJESH/PREMRAJESH/README.md

 ## About Me

-I'm a last year diploma student with a passion for technology and a keen interest in AI, machine learning, web development, and network security.
+I'm a second year computer engineering student with a passion for technology and a keen interest in AI, machine learning, web development, and network security.

 ## Skills